 In 2018, JCU hosted the 'What were you wearing' art installation, curated by the Townsville Sexual Assault Support Service, on the Townsville Campus.

 We also participated in the Lifting the Lid on Institutional Sexual Abuse Forum held by the Cairns Sexual Assault Service.

-During 2020, we will be hosting screenings with a panel discussion of The Bystander Moment.
+During 2022, we will be hosting screenings with discussion of The Bystander Moment.
 The documentary explores the role of bystanders, especially friends, teammates, classmates, and co-workers—in perpetuating sexual harassment, sexual assault, and other forms of gender violence.
 The film also gives special attention to the peer culture dynamics -- in particular the male peer culture dynamics across race and ethnicity -- that help to normalize sexism and misogyny while silencing other men in the face of abuse.
-To discuss a screening with your group email firstname.lastname@example.org.
-You can watch the whole documentary at anytime here.

 Nina Funnell, anti-sexual assault advocate and author, and winner of 2017 Walkley Our Watch award and 2017 United Nations Media Award, spoke to student leaders of The John Flynn College in February (prior to O week) and gave the keynote presentation at The John Flynn Council Dinner (attended by 240 students and guests) in May.

 Bri Lee is the author of Eggshell Skull - and gave the Colin Roderick Memorial Lecture in Cairns on Wednesday 17 July, and Townsville on Thursday 18 July.